awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 This tutorial refers to modern web encryption simply as TLS\.

 **Important**
 These procedures are intended for use with Amazon Linux 2\.
 We also assume that you are starting with a new Amazon EC2 instance\.
 If you are trying to set up an EC2 instance running a different distribution, or an instance running an old version of Amazon Linux 2, some procedures in this tutorial might not work\.
-For the Amazon Linux AMI, see [Tutorial: Configure SSL/TLS with the Amazon Linux AMI](SSL-on-amazon-linux-ami.md)\.
+For the Amazon Linux AMI, see [Configure SSL/TLS on Amazon Linux](SSL-on-amazon-linux-ami.md)\.
 For Ubuntu, see the following community documentation: [Open SSL on Ubuntu](https://help.ubuntu.com/community/OpenSSL)\.
 For Red Hat Enterprise Linux, see the following: [Setting up the Apache HTTP Web Server](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/deploying_different_types_of_servers/setting-apache-http-server_deploying-different-types-of-servers)\.
 For other distributions, see their specific documentation\.

 **Note**
 Alternatively, you can use AWS Certificate Manager \(ACM\) for AWS Nitro enclaves, which is an enclave application that allows you to use public and private SSL/TLS certificates with your web applications and servers running on Amazon EC2 instances with AWS Nitro Enclaves\.
 Nitro Enclaves is an Amazon EC2 capability that enables creation of isolated compute environments to protect and securely process highly sensitive data, such as SSL/TLS certificates and private keys\.